The Top 8 Citizenships of the Richest People in the World

 5. Australian Citizenship

-With a net worth of US$6.5 billion, Sydney-based businessman Frank Lowy has come a long way.
-During World War II, he lived in a Hungarian ghetto.
 As chairman of the Westfield Corporation, he has overseen the establishment of over 80 shopping centres worldwide.

 4. Swiss Citizenship

-A Swiss passport is among the world‘s strongest, guaranteeing visa-free entry to 176 countries, including Europe’s Schengen countries and the USA.
-As a Swiss citizen, you can freely live and work in the EU.
+A Swiss passport is among the world‘s strongest, guaranteeing visa-free, visa-on-arrival or eTA (electronic Travel Authorisations entry to 174 countries, including Europe’s Schengen countries and the USA.

-There’s no fast‐track citizenship-by-investment scheme here because, frankly, the country doesn’t need to incentivise investment.
+There is no fast‐track citizenship-by-investment scheme in Switzerland because, frankly, the country doesn’t need to incentivise investment.
+Still, it does offer generous tax breaks for wealthy individuals.

 3. St Kitts and Nevis Citizenship

-In 1984, St Kitts and Nevis revolutionised the world of investment migration.
-They did so by offering the first citizenship by investment scheme.
-Benefits include tax-free residence as you are not taxed on your income or wealth on the islands.
+In 1984, St Kitts and Nevis revolutionised the world of investment migration by offering the first citizenship by investment scheme.

 While other Caribbean jurisdictions like the Cayman Islands tend to steal the spotlight, St Kitts and Nevis has more to offer for HNWIs, with fast and affordable citizenship by investment, making it an ideal second passport option.